Lisa: But Dad, what if someone bad tells me to—

 Dougal: Crack cocaine!
 Now come on, Ted!
 [Dougal looks away with a hilariously shifty expression.]

-- Cordelia doesn't try to turn Buffy against Willow, it's the first episode, and Buffy doesn't know Willow yet, and Cordelia befriends Buffy, thinking she's another Alpha Bitch.
+- In the first episode of Buffy the Vampire Slayer, Cordelia befriends Buffy, thinking she's another Alpha Bitch.
 (Which she was before she became the Slayer).
-When Buffy sees how mean Cordelia really is, when she insults a shy girl (Willow), Buffy befriends Willow instead.
+When Buffy sees how mean Cordelia really is when she insults a shy girl (Willow), Buffy befriends Willow instead.

 - However, it's implied it's the reason Cordy is such a bitch to begin with.
 In the episode Out of Mind, Out of Sight, she tells Buffy how she feels alone even when surrounded by her Cordettes, but "it beats being alone by yourself".